Custom eLearning Solutions

 Example:

-An eight‑minute scenario helps receiving supervisors decide how to handle damaged cases.
+Improve judgment in the moments that shape on-time delivery, warehouse throughput, and inventory accuracy.
 Participants choose whether to repack, hold for quality control, or file a carrier claim.
 Each decision displays its effect on dwell time, on‑time performance, and credits, and the scenario provides a note template with a photo checklist.

 Tests and Assessments